-Now the choice of uniformizer $\pi\in F$ gives an isomorphism $F^{\times}\cong \Zb\times \Oo_F^{\times}$.
-The $\Zb$-module structure on $\Oo_F^{\times}$ extends uniquely to a continuous $\Zb_p$-modules structure.
-Because of the existence of the logarithm the $\Zb_p$-module $\Oo_F^{\times}$ is isomorphic to the direct sum of a free $\Zb_p$-module (which has finite rank if $F$ has characteristic zero and countably infinite rank otherwise) and it torsion subgroup $\mu(F)$ (see \cite[Satz II.5.7]{MR1085974}).
-Since the order of $\Gamma$ is coprime to $p$ we finally obtain an isomorphism
+Now the choice of uniformiser $\pi\in F$ gives an isomorphism $F^{\times}\cong \Zb\times \Oo_F^{\times}$.
+The $\Zb$-module structure on $\Oo_F^{\times}$ extends uniquely to a continuous $\Zb_p$-module structure.
+Because of the existence of the logarithm the $\Zb_p$-module $\Oo_F^{\times}$ is isomorphic to the direct sum of a free $\Zb_p$-module (which has finite rank if $F$ has characteristic zero and countably infinite rank otherwise) and its torsion subgroup $\mu(F)$ (see \cite[Satz II.5.7]{MR1085974}).
+Since the order of $\Gamma$ is prime to $p$ we finally obtain an isomorphism